SiriusXM: Internet and mobile

 In May 2018, SiriusXM unveiled a new look for both the desktop web player and the mobile apps.
 The MySXM feature, including all the custom mixes that listeners saved over time, was removed.
-SiriusXM claims that they're working on a more personalized feature that will release in the upcoming months.
+SiriusXM claims that they are working on a more personalized feature that will release in the upcoming months.
 SiriusXM later expanded their internet and mobile platforms by acquiring Pandora in February 2019.

 In early November 2019, SiriusXM became available to stream on all devices that use Google Assistant.

 In June 2022, SiriusXM streaming was added to Xfinity customers using the cable provider's X1, Xfinity Flex, and XClass TV platforms.